rFalque/embedded_deformation/README.md

-# C++ implementation of the "Embedded Deformation for Shape Manipulation"
+# C++ implementation of: Embedded Deformation for Shape Manipulation

 ## What is in this repository?
 This repository contains the C++ implementation of embedded deformation (ED) [[1]](#link-to-the-original-paper).
 The formulation of the different cost functions used in ED are defined with the associated jacobians.
 In contrasts to [[1]](#link-to-the-original-paper), the optimization uses [Levenberg-Marquardt](http://ceres-solver.org/nnls_solving.html#levenberg-marquardt) from CERES instead of Gauss-Newton.